-The following list offers answers to some of the questions frequently asked on the Tenkanen–Tengén family.
+The following list gives answers to some of the questions frequently asked about the Tenkanen–Tengén family.

 How did the surname Tenkanen come about?